 Arguably the most famous of all the American ski resorts.
 No list of the 10 best ski resorts in the USA would be complete without mention of Vail.
 A behemoth in every sense of the word, its world-class ski terrain covers 5,239 acres of easily accessible and appropriately adventurous skiing.

 On the Front Side of the mountain you’ll find lots of cruising groomers and trails among the trees.
 However, it’s the Back Bowls where Vail really earns its stripes.
 Powder days in Blue Sky Basin are hard to beat, and the ski area becomes a vast playground of glades, bowls and steep chutes.
 The sprawling town of Vail is always buzzing.
 Even during the day as many visitors come for the excellent shopping, bars and restaurants alone.
 But why you’d choose not to ski here is beyond us.

 Making our list of best ski resorts in the US is Northstar at Tahoe.
-It’s a firm favourite with families for its endless intermediate ski terrain and on-slope accommodation.
-North-facing slopes laced with blue runs are a snow-sure paradise when skiing in the US.
-There’s freestyle fun galore around the Vista Express’ nine parks, with everything from a Burton Progression park for beginners to huge rails and jumps in Pinball and two large halfpipes.
+It’s a firm favourite with families for its intermediate ski terrain and on-slope accommodation.
+The endless slopes laced with blue runs are a snow-sure paradise when skiing in the US.
+There’s freestyle fun galore around the Vista Express’ nine parks.
+With everything from a Burton Progression park for beginners to huge rails and jumps in Pinball and two large halfpipes.

 And that slope-side accommodation?
 Book into Ski Trails Condominiums and you’ll be right on the trails, ready to go first thing.
 Opt instead to stay in the village and there’s a ton of convenient options.
 Plus, lots of family-friendly activities and après events.

 That concludes our list of the best American ski resorts.
 To discuss which of the best ski resorts in the USA is right for your next ski holiday, speak to our team of ski experts.
 Call us on 020 7471 7700.